 SCR is the dominant method of emissions control in Singapore with large numbers of Mercedes-Benz Citaro and Volvo B9TL buses using the technology.

 How it works:

-The main concept behind SCR is converting harmful NOx emissions into nitrogen and water vapor.
+The main concept behind SCR is converting harmful NOx emissions into nitrogen and water vapour.
 The system requires diesel exhaust fluids, or DEFs as the reacting agent.
 Ammonia and urea can both be used.

 AdBlue is the commercial name for the most commonly used form of DEF, and is essentially a 32.5% high-purity urea solution diluted in deionized water.
 In this article, AdBlue will be used commonly to describe DEF.
-Here’s how a SCR system works:
+Here’s how an SCR system works:

 - Step 1: Air and diesel are combusted in the engine.
-Hot exhaust gases are channeled out of the engine as indicated by red arrows.
+Hot exhaust gases are channelled out of the engine as indicated by red arrows.